misael-diaz/sonic-infinite-scroller-game-dev/README.md

-# Sonic Infinite Scroller Game Development
+# Sonic Infinite Scroller Game Dev
 This game has been motivated by this cool free codecamp [code](https://github.com/paulcockrell/sonic-infinite-scroller).